-Figure 23 Android/Lockerpin attempting to kill running AV processes The malware will not succeed in killing or removing ESET Mobile Security.
-Lockerpin attempts to kill the com.android.settings process in order to prevent standard uninstallation of the malware through Android's built in application manager.
-JISUT The ransomware that ESET security solutions flag as Android/LockScreen.
-Jisut is a strange family.
-Unlike the rest of the examples described in this paper, the purpose of which is purely financial gain, Jisut appears to also have been created as a prank.
-The malware is most widespread in China and is most probably the work of newbie Chinese teenage cybercriminals.
-Most ransomware - lockscreens as well as crypto-ransomware - demands a payment through pre-paid cash vouchers like MoneyPak or MoneXy, or by Bitcoin, precisely for the reason that these payment methods are virtually untraceable.
+This variant is most widespread in China and is likely the work of newbie Chinese teenage cybercriminals.
+Most ransomware - lock-screens as well as crypto-ransomware - demands payment via pre-paid cash vouchers or by Bitcoin, precisely for the reason that these payment methods are virtually untraceable.
 However, the gang behind Jisut took a whole different approach and doesn't seem to care about its anonymity.
 The ransomware nag screens include contact information on the Chinese social network QQ and urge the victims to contact the authors in order to get their files back.
-If the information in the QQ profiles is valid, the malware operators are Chinese youths between 16 and 21 years old.
-The first variants of Android/LockScreen.Jisut started appearing in the first half of 2014.
-Since then, we have detected hundreds of variants that all behave somewhat differently or display different ransom messages, but are all based on the same code template.
+If the information in the QQ profiles is valid, the malware operators are Chinese youths between 17 and 22 years old.
+The first variants of Android/LockScreen.
+Jisut started appearing in the first half of 2014.
+Since then, we have detected hundreds of variants that all behave somewhat differently or display different ransom messages, but all of them are based on the same code template.
 The whole Jisut malware family is unlike any other known LockScreen ransomware.
 One type of Jisut behavior is to create a full screen Activity (Android developer term for "window") overlaying all other Activities.
 The full screen overlay is just a black background so the device appears as if it was locked or switched off.
 If the user brings up the menu to shut down or restart the device, a joke message will be displayed.
 Some samples feature a variation to the previous activity: they play music from the famous shower scene from Alfred Hitchcock's Psycho, while vibrating the device in an infinite loop.

-Figure 24 - Jisut prank messages: Left: "Off, you are dead!"
+Fig. 25 - Jisut prank messages: Left: "Off, you are dead!"
 Right: "I hope you have fun!
 Producer Shen Shen" Another Jisut variant asks the user to click a button that says "I am an idiot" 1000 times.
 Nothing happens after the counter reaches 1000; it's reset to zero and the frustrated user can continue clicking indefinitely.

-Figure 25 - Android/LockScreen.Jisut: "Please click the button below 1000 times" In addition to the described silly behavior, most Android/LockScreen.
+Fig. 26 - Android/LockScreen.Jisut: "Please click the button below 1000 times"

+In addition to the described silly behavior, most Android/LockScreen.
 Jisut variants also contain harmful functionality.
 Like Android/Lockerpin, they're able to set or change the device lock screen PIN or password.
 Some variants don't rely on the legitimate built-in Android lock screen functionality but display their own full-screen window mimicking the lock screen, as the police ransomware Android/Locker and Android/ Koler families do.

-Figure 26 - Device locked with PIN or password by Android/LockScreen.Jisut
+Fig. 27 - Device locked with PIN or password by Android/LockScreen.Jisut